Mystical

 Dreaming About Abandoned Kundalini: Meaning, Psychology & Symbolism

-Dreaming of abandoned kundalini may reflect a disconnection from inner energy or spiritual aspirations.
+Dreams of abandoned kundalini may reflect untapped potential or a sense of disconnection from personal energy.

 Psychology-informed Symbolic & cultural lenses Educational — not diagnostic Reviewed Jul 2026 Our approach →